Updated August 30, 2023.

 There's a medium sized parking lot at Vista Point.
 It's free, but has a four hour limit.
 Closes for some holidays, like the two weeks around Christmas and New Year's.
 This lot tends to fill up.

-This is also a stop on the Sausalito loop of the Hop On Hop Off buses.
-Sausalito is now included on all the City Sightseeing bus passes (1, 2 & 3-day).
+Vista Point is also a stop on the Sausalito loop of the Hop On Hop Off buses.
+Sausalito is included on the 2-day and premium 1-day City Sightseeing bus passes.
 See Hop On Hop Off bus tours for more info and booking.

 The route to the view spots in the Headlands is along Conzelman Road.
 There are a series of three turnouts along the road with very limited parking.

 This spot has the famous view you'll probably recognize.